liwaahaddara/LiwaaHaddara_T2A2/README.md

 5. **Text Search & Internalisation:** Supports international character sets, and so enables full-text search, thereby speeding up a finding process (since it also integrates case-sensitive and accent-insensitive collations)

+## **_Key Functionalities and Benefits when using an ORM_**

+- There are many popular ORM's (**Object Relational Mappers**) available for use when using a DBMS such as PostgreSQL in Python, including _Django, Storm, **SQLAlchemy** (the ORM I will be using for this project), and many more_

+- Plenty of benefits arrive at a programmer's fingertips with the use of an ORM (such as SQLAlchemy), since it practically hides away all the boilet plate tasks that come when creating a functional API, and that includes:

+  1. Connecting to a Database Server

+  2. Sanitising any potential parameters

+  3. Generating the required queries

+  4. Fetching data and (if necessary) serialising it

+  5. Localisation

+- As you can see, ORM's eliminate A LOT of potential hassles for us and have us focus primarily on creating a functioning database that works as intended

 ## **_ERD (& ERD Modelling of the AFL API)_**

 ![Image of the AFL API ERD](./docs/AFL%20API%20ERD.jpg)